google/api

 fully_decode_reserved_expansion bool

-When set to true, URL path parmeters will be fully URI-decoded except in cases of single segment matches in reserved expansion, where "%2F" will be left encoded.
+When set to true, URL path parameters will be fully URI-decoded except in cases of single segment matches in reserved expansion, where "%2F" will be left encoded.
 The default behavior is to not decode RFC 6570 reserved characters in multi segment matches.

 HttpRule

-request message are mapped to URL path, URL query parameters, and
+how different portions of the gRPC request message are mapped to the URL

-`google.api.http` annotation on the RPC method,
+typically specified as an `google.api.http` annotation on the gRPC method.

 service Messaging {